the-technat/the-technat/content/posts/k8s_kubeadm.md

 ### Servers

 Kubernetes requires you to have an odd number of master nodes, for true HA.
-Also many applications you may install require three replicas that are spread accross different nodes, so at least three master and worker nodes are ideal.
-For lab purposes though, I usually only create one master and one worker:
+Also many applications you may install require three replicas that are spread accross different nodes or zones, so at least three master and worker nodes are ideal.
+For lab purposes though, I usually only create one master and one worker (note that this is still an odd number ;)):

 | Location | Image        | Type  | Networks    | Placement Group | Backups | Name       | Labels                         |
 | -------- | ------------ | ----- | ----------- | --------------- | ------- | ----------- | ------------------------ |